New Government Bill Targets Number Plate Crime & See Our Protection Guide

 Plates4less Experts

 This article isn’t just about highlighting the new Bill, it’s also about helping you protect yourself.
-Our new Number Plate Protection Guide explains how to safeguard your registration mark, ensure you are
+Our new

-buying plates from the right place, and protect your rights if your plate is ever stolen, cloned, or misused.
-Whether you’re a private plate owner or
+explains how to safeguard your registration mark, ensure you are buying plates from the right place, and protect your rights if your plate is ever

-just want to protect your everyday registration, the guide is packed with practical steps you can take today.
+stolen, cloned, or misused.
+Whether you’re a private plate owner or just want to protect your everyday registration, the guide is packed with

 What Are Ghost Plates?